Søren Lerby

 Søren Lerby (born 1 February 1958) is a Danish former football player, manager, and licensed agent.
 As a player, he spent most of his career in Dutch football, winning five Eredivisie championships with Ajax Amsterdam and two with PSV Eindhoven.
 With the latter club, he also won the 1988 European Cup.
 He won two Bundesliga titles with Bayern Munich, and played one season for AS Monaco in France.
 He played 67 matches for the Denmark national football team from 1978 to 1989, and represented Denmark at the 1986 FIFA World Cup and two European Championship tournaments.
 Currently, he is the agent of Galatasaray winger Dries Mertens.

 Playing style

-A left-footed midfielder, Lerby was a player who was always committed and a leader of the team.
+A left-footed midfielder with a powerful shot and great stamina, Lerby was a player who was always committed and a leader of the team.
 He once played two competitive matches in two countries on a single day on 13 November 1985: first in the afternoon a World Cup qualifier with Denmark against the Republic of Ireland in Dublin, being substituted having helped to secure a solid lead, and later in the evening a DFB-Pokal match with Bayern Munich against VfL Bochum, entering as a half-time replacement.
 Denmark qualified for the 1986 FIFA World Cup, and Bayern went on to lift the cup.

 Lerby always played with his "socks down" – short socks or long socks rolled down but always without shin pads.
 This was quite uncommon and would be against the rules today.